-“Good girl,” our Commander beckons her towards him, finally releasing Ace.
-He stumbles back a few steps and then glares at Wrench.
-He may not always treat her well, but she has a certain charm even he can’t resist, grease slick and all.
+“Good girl.”
+Our Commander beckons her towards him, finally releasing Ace.
+He stumbles back a few steps only to glare at Wrench.
+He may not always treat her well, but she has a certain charm he can’t even resist—grease slick and all.
 “Where’s our last two?
 The team is almost balanced.
 A leader, an engineer…a pilot?”
 I doubt anyone will raise their hands.
 Hell, I know I won’t.

 “We’re all you need, sir,” she announces.

 “A perfect balance indeed.
 A leader, an engineer, a pilot, and a louse.”
 Our Commander points us to join the others.